elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     180 days, whichever comes first.
 Use tune2fs -c or -i to override.

-Now notice parted doesn&#8217;t know the file system of the partition but it does know it for the de-crypted mapped device:
+Now notice parted doesn't know the file system of the partition but it does know it for the de-crypted mapped device:

     [root@rhel01 ~]# parted /dev/sdb print
     Model: VMware Virtual disk (scsi)